mpneuried/rsmq/README.md

 Disconnect the redis client.
 This is only useful if you are using rsmq within a script and want node to be able to exit.

+## Publish/Subscribe

+On every new message the message id will be published to a channel called `{config.ns}{options.qname}:PUB`.
+To make it easier it's also possible to retrieve the channel

 ## Changes

 see the [CHANGELOG](https://github.com/smrchy/rsmq/blob/master/CHANGELOG.md)